 If I had used the wrong tool to score the paper, the whiskers would not look real.
 The point was to scale, so it worked.
 Judging the right scale and choosing the right size tool is tricky.

-At other times I’ve used an empty Biro or a knitting needle to score a larger line and latterly I’ve used a scoring tool, which is a metal needlepoint with a tiny ball at the nib.
+At other times I’ve used an empty Biro or a knitting needle to score a larger line and latterly I’ve used an indenting tool (affiliate) which is a metal needlepoint with a tiny ball at the nib.

 These things go wrong:

 - It’s not always easy to get a smooth tapering line